LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 *[ChIPpeakAnno](http://bioconductor.org/packages/release/bioc/html/ChIPpeakAnno.html)*
 package is designed to annotate peaks from ChIP-seq experiments (Zhu et al. 2010).
-A `GRanges` object containing all regions of interest is supplied to the relevant function, after removing all previous metadata fields to reduce clutter.
+A `GRanges` object containing all regions of interest is supplied to the relevant function after removing all previous metadata fields to reduce clutter.
 The gene closest to each region is then reported.
 Gene coordinates are taken from the NCBI mouse 38 annotation, which is roughly equivalent to the annotation in the mm10 genome build.